 Amid the increasingly central role played by data analytics, we collaborated with a leading European energy company to set up such a platform.
 Specifically, the system was to automatically gather all necessary data from exchanges, weather stations, network operators and other sources through specific interfaces.
 Then it had to integrate the data into a central data hub.
 There it was made available for real time analysis and price forecasts for a period of up to 40 years, a particularly long-term outlook necessary for planning issues such as investments in power stations.
 The establishment of such a comprehensive system is a mammoth task, on which three other companies had previously already failed to deliver.

-For this purpose, we distributed a team of up to 20experts across our offices in Hamburg, Munich and Wroclaw as well as our client’s premises in Stockholm, Hamburg and Amsterdam.
+For this purpose, we distributed a team of up to 20 experts across our offices in Hamburg, Munich and Wroclaw as well as three European offices of our client.
 Together they developed a data hub with three building blocks: a central database; a service layer with individual access rights determining who can retrieve and edit which data when; and an analytics kernel using Matlab software to run previously developed models.
 One of the experts responsible for the models was our data analyst Paulina Florczak.

 “For me, the project was not only exciting because I got to know three working environments and challenges during my assignment between Wroclaw, Hamburg and Stockholm.
 The development of the analytics framework was also the kind of tricky undertaking that I love as a mathematician.”